fdiengdoh/crud/README.md

   All environment variables from `.env` are auto-loaded in `init.php` and defined as constants, making them available throughout your application.

 #### - Admin & Auth:
   The app uses `delight-im/auth` for user authentication and role management.
 Here I've used only three roles (Admin, Author and Subscriber).
 Adjust settings as needed.
 You can access admin area by visiting `http:localhost/admin` in your browser.
-A non admin user can login to the app by visitin `http://localhost/login`
+A non admin user can login to the app by visiting `http://localhost/login`

 #### - Routing:
   Using `.htaccess` file to write pretty  url and the `public_html/index.php` acts as a central router to dispatch requests to the appropriate pages in the `app/` directory.